iree-org/iree/CONTRIBUTING.md

 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

+## Presubmits

+Several of our presubmit builds will only run automatically if you are a project collaborator.
+Otherwise a collaborator must label the PR with "kokoro:run".
+If you are sending code changes to the project, please ask to be added as a collaborator, so that these can run automatically.

 ## Peculiarities

 We use a GitHub integration to import PRs into our upstream (Google internal)